The best Apple Arcade games

 - Collaboration// Superbrothers: Sword and Sorcery EP (Switch, Android, iOS, Windows and Mac)

-Pilgrims is a point-and-click (or point-and-touch?) adventure game from the wonderfully weird team at Amanita Design (Machinarium).
-In Pilgrims, the player serves as a guiding hand for a small group of troubled travellers, all with their own skills to offer (at a price).
+Pilgrims is a point-and-click adventure game from the wonderfully weird team at Amanita Design (Machinarium).
+In Pilgrims, the player serves as a guiding hand for a small group of troubled travellers, all with their own skills to offer.
 My first run of Pilgrims was a short one; it took me no more than 2 hours to reach the end goal and despite the short runtime, I was completely satisfied with my brief visit to Amanita’s wonderfully illustrated world.
 But before the credits rolled, it became apparent I had but skimmed the surface of this incredibly rich adventure.

 More games from Amanita Design